-The City will contribute up to Ten Thousand Dollars for each fiscal year into a fund to provide reimbursement for employees' receipted costs for orthodontia expenses over the dental payment limit of One Thousand Five Hundred Dollars.
-Eligible employees can be reimbursed up to One Thousand Dollars per individual per lifetime for orthodontia upon proof of expense and limit reached on primary and secondary insurance.
+The City will contribute up to Ten Thousand Dollars (\$10,000) for each fiscal year into a fund to provide reimbursement for employees' receipted costs for orthodontia expenses over the amount provided by the City's dental plan.
+Eligible employees can be reimbursed up to Two Thousand Five Hundred Dollars (\$2,500) per covered individual per lifetime for orthodontia upon proof of expense and limit reached on primary and secondary insurance.
 Reimbursements will be at the same percentage rate as the dental coverage (currently sixty percent).
+Covered individual shall be defined to include any individual covered by the employee's dental policy.